Lilitha-Joji/blue-team-labs/SOC-Level-1/linux-log-analysis-authentication-investigation/README.md

 ### Findings

-Multiple failed SSH login attempts were identified.

-Suspicious Source IP:
+The following IP address attempted to authenticate against multiple user accounts:

 ```text
 10.14.94.82
 ```

-This IP attempted authentication against multiple user accounts, which may indicate password spraying or brute-force activity.
+This activity may indicate brute-force or password-spraying behavior.

+---

 ## Investigation 2: User Creation and Privilege Escalation

 ### Objective

-Identify newly created users and determine whether they were granted administrative privileges.
+Identify newly created users and determine whether they received administrative privileges.

 ### Command Used